 Unfortunately Thomas’ new employer, like so many of chiefs in the region, was dishonorable and motivated by greed and little else.
 Still, as had been the case with The Begum, Thomas was an honorable man in a dishonorable world.
-He…Continue
+He served his new employer well, refusing several chances to advance…Continue

 Added by Joe Gannon on February 24, 2016 at 8:00am — No Comments

 One day during our just completed two-week vacation to Ireland my wife, Lindy, and I had another of those thoroughly enjoyable “only in Ireland” experiences that make traveling there such a joy.
-We stayed…Continue
+We stayed in a 200-year-old cottage in the little town of Ardfinnan (a…Continue

 The Fadden More Psalter, a book of psalms as old as the Book of Kells, was found by turf cutters in a Tipperary bog in 2006.
 It is written in Latin and includes illuminated letters and other decoration.
 Dr. Eamonn Kelly and his team at The National Museum of Ireland dated the book to around 800 AD, and spent five years restoring it.